Ricardo López (stalker): Letter bomb plot

 In 1996, López was living alone in an apartment in Hollywood, Florida.
-Around that time he read in Entertainment Weekly that Björk was in a romantic relationship with another musician, the English jungle producer Goldie.
-López was angered by the perceived betrayal, and the fact that she was involved with a black man, writing in his diary: "I wasted eight months and she has a fucking lover."
+Around that time, he read in Entertainment Weekly that Björk was in a romantic relationship with another musician, the English jungle producer Goldie.
+López was angered by the perceived betrayal, and the fact that she was involved with a man, writing in his diary: "I wasted eight months and she has a fucking lover."
 He began fantasizing about how he could "punish" Björk.

-López stopped writing his diary and began filming a video diary in his apartment.
-According to López, the diary's purpose was "... a documentation of my life, of my art and of my plans", and that "comfort is what I seek in speaking to you".
+On January 14, 1996, his 21st birthday, López stopped writing his diary and began filming a video diary in his apartment.
+According to López, the diary's purpose was "... a documentation of my life, of my art and of my plans", and that "comfort is what I seek in speaking to you", referring to the camera as his "psychologist".
 He recorded eleven video tapes containing approximately two hours of footage each.
 The tapes contain footage of López preparing his "revenge" and discussing his "crush [that] ended up as an obsession".
 López's anger over Björk's relationship with Goldie intensified and he decided to kill her.

-In one entry, he said: "I'm just going to have to kill her.
-I'm going to send a package.
-I'm going to be sending her to Hell."
+López made and executed plans to construct a letter bomb in a hollowed-out book, which would activate when the cover was opened.
+He initially intended to build a more primitive device disguised as an interactive toy with buttons, consisting of two hypodermic needles containing HIV-tainted blood, which he reasoned could be obtained from a prostitute.
+The original device had two rubber buttons that were to be forcefully pressed down by either thumb which would enable the needles to penetrate through the material and then the operator's skin, whilst doubling as pistons to pressurise and inject the payload.

-López initially intended to construct a bomb filled with hypodermic needles containing HIV-tainted blood, which satisfied his desire to have a lasting effect on Björk's life.
-When he realized it would not be feasible to build such a device, López began constructing a letter bomb, comprising sulfuric acid in a hollowed-out book, which he planned to send to Björk's home in London, England.
-The device was designed to explode and kill or disfigure Björk as she opened the book.
-He was going to commit suicide after mailing the bomb, hoping that he and Björk would be united in heaven.
+While this satisfied his desire to have a lasting effect on Björk's life, he eventually realized it would not be biochemically feasible to build such a device.
+He decided to use sulfuric acid in order to disfigure or kill Björk, to either "be a part of her for the rest of her life" or "[send] her to hell".
+The bomb was built with the components of a handheld air pistol, powered by C02 cartridge which would pressurize a container of sulfuric acid, forcing it through a nozzle and onto the unsuspecting victim.
+He built the bomb over the course of less than three months, and before packaging it, he wrapped the device in cellophane and attached a forged letter, purportedly from Björk's record label that presented the book inside as part of a "future project".
+He was going to commit suicide after mailing the bomb out of fear of arrest.